sandialabs/recon3d/docs/userguide/src/instance_analysis/README.md

 ---

-`instance_analysis` takes a semantic image stack and generates an instance image stack for one semantic label at a time, as well as statistics on those instaces, such as size, shape from a best-fit ellispoid, as well as neighborhood metrics.
+`instance_analysis` takes a semantic image stack and generates an instance image stack for one semantic label at a time, as well as statistics on those instances, such as size, shape from a best-fit ellipsoid, as well as neighborhood metrics.

 ---